-- 2.1 This policy has due regard to legislation, statutory guidance and accepted industry standards including but not limited to: - Controlling access to school premises DfE Guidance 2018 - Keeping Children Safe in Education 2023 - Working Together to Safeguard Children 2018 - 2.5 The policy will be implemented in accordance with:
+- 7.1 This policy has due regard to legislation, statutory guidance and accepted industry standards including but not limited to: - Controlling access to school premises DfE Guidance 2018

-- The Trust's Acceptable Use Policy - The Trust's Anti-Bullying Policy - The Trust's Complaints Policy - The Trust's Behaviour and Relationships (Primary Phase) Policy - The Trust's Behaviour and Relationships (Secondary Phase) Policy - The Trust's Safeguarding and Child Protection Policy
+- Keeping Children Safe in Education 2024 - Working Together to Safeguard Children 2018 - 7.2 The policy will be implemented in accordance with: - The Trust's Acceptable Use Policy - The Trust's Anti-Bullying Policy - The Trust's Complaints Policy - The Trust's Behaviour and Relationships (Primary Phase) Policy - The Trust's Behaviour and Relationships (Secondary Phase) Policy - The Trust's Safeguarding and Child Protection Policy

-3. Policy Scope
+8. Policy Scope

-- 3.1 This policy applies to:
+- 8.1 This policy applies to:

 - Teaching Staff

 - Non-Teaching Staff

 - Volunteers (including SPRB members)

 - Pupils/Students

 - Parents/Carers

-4. Policy Author
+9. Policy Author

-4.1 This policy is the responsibility of the Directors of School Improvement.
+9.1 This policy is the responsibility of the Directors of School Improvement.

-5. Policy Approval
+10. Policy Approval

-- 5.1 This policy is approved by the Education and Standards Committee, in line with the Trust's Scheme of Delegation. - 5.2 This policy was approved by the Committee becoming effective on 05/07/23.
+- 10.1 This policy is approved by the Education and Standards Committee, in line with the Trust's Scheme of Delegation.
+It will only be re-presented to the Education and Standards Committee for approval in the event of any material changes. - 10.2 This policy was approved by the Committee becoming effective on 03/07/24.

-6. Policy Review
+11. Policy Review